Category: Education Credits / Scholarships / Expenses

-Generally, you can claim the tuition and fees deduction if all three of the following requirements are met:
+Generally, you can claim the tuition and fees deduction if you meet all three of the following requirements:

-1. You pay qualified education expenses of higher education.
+2. You pay the qualified education expenses of higher education.

 You cannot claim the tuition and fees deduction if any of the following apply: